LeeyaD/ls170/01_the_internet_revised.md

 # A Layered System
-Breaking down the different parts of network communication into modules and structuring those modules in a layered system helps us better understand the protocols in each layer since they're grouped by the aspect they address.
+Breaking down network communication into modules and structuring those modules in a layered system helps us better understand the protocols in each layer since they're grouped by the aspect they address.

 2 popular models that demo this layered system concept are:
 1. The OSI Model (Open Systems Interconnection)
 Layers are based on the function each one provides (e.g., physical addressing, logical addressing & routing, encryption, compression, etc.)
 AND
 2. TCP/IP model (Transfer Control Protocol / Internet Protocol model aka 'IP Suit' or 'DoD model') Layers are based on the scope of communications within each layer (e.g., within a local network, btwn. networks, etc.)